Dishay952/CS220/Assignment 2/Readme.md

 ## Question 2: Johnson Counter

 > 'A2_Q2_Johnson_Counter.v' is the implementation of a 8-bit Johnson Counter.
 > <br>
+> We have implemented it with a clock of time period 10.
+Also, we have provided a 'reset' signal.
+> <br>
+> We have implemented the D Flip Flops to be sensitive to the positive edge of the clock and the reset signal.
+> <br>
 > 'A2_Q2_Johnson_Counter_tb.v' is the testbench.
 > <br>